ameksike/mongodb-assistant/doc/mls-project.md

 ### What Differentiates a Merchant Signature from a Client Signature?

-The **signature structure is identical** — both produce a `SignatureEntry` with the same fields.
+The **signature structure is identical**, both produce a `SignatureEntry` with the same fields.
 The differences are:

 | Aspect | Client (Shopper) Signature | Merchant Signature |
 |--------|---------------------------|-------------------|